cas-bioinf/rboAnalyzer/readme.md

 # rboAnalyzer
-A tool for characterizing HSPs in output of RNA BLAST search.
+A tool for analyzing BLAST search output for RNA sequences.

 ## Short description
 rboAnalyzer is a tool complementing the BLAST algorithm when searching for a query